molinerisLab/dap/README.md

 Version-specific rules and configurations always override global ones.

+### Convert from old dap projects
+The directory structure of DAP has been updated, renaming some directories.
+In order to work with previous projects, a command `dap convert` is offered.
+This command updates the directory structure and symbolic links inside the project.

 ## Create a new project
 The command `dap create` creates a new project in the current working directory; it initiates a git repository and creates a conda environment.